raganwald/raganwald.github.com/_posts/2016-11-12-engineering-for-lean-product-development.md

 ---

-The **Not Like This** way to develop software is to work in increments, each of which represents a portion of what we plan to build.
-In this way, nothing is expected to be "wasted," since everything we build is a necessary part of the finished work.

 However, at each step along the way, we have *potential* value, but not realized value: Until the very end, the unfinished work does not actually represent value to the customer.
 It is not potentially shippable, potentially lovable, or even criticizable.

 The *Not Like This* way is often called "fixed scope" development, since its axiomatic assumption is that we know exactly what we want to build, and that there is no value to be had building anything less, or anything else.

+### developing products like this

+Whereas, the **Like This** way to develop software consists of building an approximation of what we plan to build, then successively refining and adding value to it with each iteration.
+Much is intentionally "disposable" along the way.

 ---